Feeling less than motivated all too often? I do. Well, perhaps not too often. But sometimes I just feel really lazy and unmotivated.

 20. Reprogram your information intake.

 Program out negative and cynical thoughts from the media and society.
 Reduce your information intake.
-Then program in positive news and entertainment, more of your own thoughts and useful information such as personal growth tapes and books.
+Then program in positive news and entertainment, more of your own thoughts and useful information such as personal growth podcasts and books.
 Be selective and keep it positive.

 21. Make use of your creativity.